Okonu/fursa/README.md

     - Finally, run 'php artisan serve' to start the application.
 The application will run on port 8000.
 Open your browser and enter 'http://127.0.0.1:8000/'

 #### Trial login details can be found in the 'DatabaseSeeder.php' file located in the '/database/seeders' directory.
 I hope this information is helpful to you in some way.

-If you would like to collaborate, have any questions, feedback, or you don't know how to exit Vim, please reach out to me at ianyakundi015@gmail.com.
+### If you would like to collaborate, have any questions or feedback, or 'don't know how to exit Vim', please reach out to me at ianyakundi015@gmail.com.

 ## See you on the other edge of the terminal!